Laura Ormiston Chant

-Laura Ormiston Chant née Dibbin (9 October 1848 – 16 February 1923, Banbury) was an English social reformer, women's rights activist, and writer.
+Laura Ormiston Chant (9 October 1848 – 16 February 1923) was an English social reformer, women's rights activist, and writer.

 Life

-Chant was born on 9 October 1848, in Woolaston, Gloucestershire, the daughter of Francis William Dibbin (1811–1874), a civil engineer and Sophia Ormiston (1815–1894), who managed a girls institution.
+Chant was born Laura Ormiston Dibbin on 9 October 1848, in Woolaston, Gloucestershire, the daughter of Francis William Dibbin (1811–1874), a civil engineer and Sophia Ormiston (1815–1894), who managed a girls institution.
 In 1871, she was a governess and eventually went on to pursue a career in nursing.
 Her father did not approve of this profession and disowned her.
 She worked as a nursing sister in the Sophia Wards in the London Hospital.

-At work she met and later married Thomas Chant, M.R.C.S., L.S.A., of Bridgwater on 13 September 1877 in Capel, Surrey, England.
-They had Thomas, Emmeline, Olive and Ethel Chant.
+At work Chant met and later married Thomas Chant, M.R.C.S., L.S.A., of Bridgwater on 13 September 1877 in Capel, Surrey, England.
+They had four children: Thomas, Emmeline, Olive and Ethel Chant.

 Laura Chant wrote and lectured on social purity, temperance, and women's rights.
-Her contemporaries called her " a helper of many."
+Her contemporaries called her "a helper of many."
 Her published works include pamphlets, hymns, a novel and a book of poetry and are described as reflecting "many of the tensions characterizing feminism of the late nineteenth and early twentieth centuries".
 One of her most famous reform efforts was her protesting of music-halls as temptations to vice in 1894.

-Chant died in Banbury, Oxfordshire, 16 February 1923 from cerebral hemorrhage and heart failure.
+Chant died in Banbury, Oxfordshire, 16 February 1923 from a cerebral hemorrhage and heart failure.